shuhui-wang/shuhui-wang/README.md

 💵 Minimalist, coffee and Red Bull lover

-🎸 Acoustic guitar player, but hoping to get an electric one (Fender Mustang plz) this year 🥺
+🎸 Acoustic guitar player, but hoping to get an electric guitar (Fender Mustang plz) this year 🥺